-Connector A Miscellaneous Pins – OCP Connector A only
+Primary Connector Miscellaneous Pins – OCP Bay (Primary Connector Only)

-This section provides the miscellaneous pin assignments for the pins on the Connector A OCP Bay.
+This section provides the miscellaneous pin assignments for the pins on the Primary Connector OCP Bay.
 The AC/DC specifications are defined in Section XXX.
 An example connection diagram is shown in Figure XXX.

 Table 17: Mezzanine Card Pin Descriptions – Miscellaneous